Shaping Commands, including Combine and Weld

 Align an object with a specified point

-Click the Specified point button , and type values in the and Y boxes.
+Click the Specified point button , and type values in the X and Y boxes.

 You can also specify a point interactively by clicking the Specify point button, and clicking in the document window.